ibjanardana/CTFLearn/Miscellaneous/Wikipedia/readme.md

 - Wikipedia

+Description

 Not much to go off here, but it’s all you need: Wikipedia and 128.125.52.138.

+Answer:

-go to <https://en.wikipedia.org/wiki/Main_Page> and click contributions and search contribution with ip u have 128.125.52.138
+1.go to <https://en.wikipedia.org/wiki/Main_Page> and click contributions and search contribution with ip u have 128.125.52.138

 ![wikipedia search contribution](/assets/wikipedia-search-contribution.PNG)

-and u click diff
+2.and u click diff

 ![diff](/assets/wikipedia-diff.PNG)